There are many different ways to make eggs. This tutorial will show some of the most popular way to cook eggs.

 Types of Eggs

 Poached eggs cook without their shells.
 Gently drop them into boiling water with a spoon.
-Remove them when completely cook.
+Remove them when completely cooked.

-Fry an egg, over-easy, over-medium or over-hard or sunny side up.
-Flipping during cooking process.
+Fry an egg, easy, over medium or over-hard, or sunny side up.
+Flipping during the cooking process.
 To cook both sides evenly while keeping the yolk intact.

 Benefits of Eggs